 So, in this approach you categorise your players in a simple “good” and “not good yet” system or you can make a more elaborate performance profile… Now you can base your substitutions on the principle that we sub “good” with “good” and “not good yet” with “not good yet” players and we keep a balanced side out during the whole match.

-Last time I went to New Zealand my mate Desmond Tuiavii set me up for a meeting with Wellington Rugby Union’s Tim Mannix about the one half rule when we met in Wellington, I wanted to implement it.
+Last time I went to New Zealand my mate Desmond Tuiavii set me up for a meeting with Wellington Rugby Union’s Tim Mannix.
+He told me about the one half rule when we met, I wanted to implement it.
 Is it difficult?

 I have found the discussion about what is “good” and what is “not good yet” very important because it challenges us coaches to think and describe what we think of our players.

 One game we the continuity of our play was totally gone, then we realised that we substituted all our top recyclers and we needed to think about the ability to recycle and substitution as well.